 The hat’s eye covering is proof that they have a direct line from Provost Willem.
 Even if they have now changed paths.

 By the time we reach Oedon Chapel, Iosefka has been replaced with an imposter.
-Although this fraud dresses like her and wields nothing unusual for a high-ranking cleric, she knows how to formulate blue elixers and how to cast arcane arts associated with the Choir in their descriptions.
+Although this fraud dresses like her and wields nothing unusual for a high-ranking cleric, she knows how to formulate blue elixers and cast arcane arts associated with the Choir.
 We can therefore be certain of the imposter’s background, which explains the experiments.
 Infiltrating the clinic reveals the same bloathead kin.
-One lies dead on an operating table, small portions still human.
+One lies dead on an operating table, portions like the left hand still human.
 The Communion rune in the chest beside it plus the sole, empty wheelchair just down the hall suggests that it is the blood minister who treated us.
 The other stands near Iosefka and her imposter’s place at the door in a daze, the blood vial it carries indicating it to be the real doctor.
 Sending anyone to the clinic as she asks will likewise swell the number of kin, all verifiably those same refugees.
 After realizing she has been discovered, the fake offers her blue elixers to continue as her willful accomplice.
 From then on, she openly calls her patients subjects for “clinical trials”, (治験) with plans to use the “old blood” on later ones.

 … Oh, you… Still safe.
 I’m so glad.
 I received the trial subject not too long ago.
 This time, I plan to try the old blood.
 Anyway, It’ll be a significant clinical trial.
 And it’s thanks to you.
 Here, the reward.
 It’s specially-made.
 After all, you’re now a comrade.
 Right, isn’t that so?
 Eheh… Eheheheh…

-The Choir has undoubtedly been covertly monitoring this clinic, presumably because it is the one blood treatment facility outside the Cathedral Ward.
+The Choir has undoubtedly been covertly monitoring this clinic, presumably because the blood treatment facility lies outside the Cathedral Ward.
 This made it ground zero for any new developments with live subjects, so having a plant to observe is a matter of course.
 While it is still a point of interest, the Choir’s attention seems to have since been preoccupied by the discovery of the cavern.
+From there, they enslaved the giants, made contact with the village, and began using it to facilitate illicit work.
 The reason?
-It expanded their pool of research subjects without raising Yharnam’s suspicions.
-Unlike the clinic, the outlying village had no preexisting church presence to hinder the Choir’s interference in blood treatment, making it easy to set up a black market.
-The resulting upsurge in beasts kept the understandably spooked community reliant on their services.
-At the same time, they would have their forces cull the banished beasts so that the population never seriously threatened the villagers, valuable specimens to experiment upon.
-The locals would be turned to watery kin, and no good citizen back home would ever know what had transpired — it is the Forbidden Woods, after all.
+Aside from needing more dogs for hunt night, it enabled them to continue researching with taboos without raising Yharnam’s suspicions.
+The outlying village won’t disrupt the status quo in the capital and isn’t bound by the same scruples.
+The villagers the Choir were admitting as clerics could therefore experiment without limitation or risk to their masters.
+The locals would be turned to beasts or bloatheads, and no good citizen back home would ever know.

 One of the Karel characters which phoneticize inhuman voices.
 It has been given the meaning of “lake” since it resembles the rippling surface of water, and boosts all damage cut of those who memorize it.